-Internet Financial Services: In tune with the development trend of the internet, we offered overseas individual and corporate customers internet banking, mobile banking and other online channels and provided services for 41 countries and regions, providing services in 14 languages.
-A full range of financial services, including account query, transfer and remittance, investment and wealth management, and payment, were available to customers.
+Internet financial services: Through internet banking, mobile banking and other online channels, we offered services across 46 countries and regions in 15 languages.
+A full range of financial services, including account query, transfer and remittance, investment and wealth management, payroll, fund payment and cross-border payment were available to customers.
+Focusing on key products, scenarios and regions, we promoted online business innovation and characteristic development of overseas institutions.